seqan/seqan3/doc/tutorial/sam_file/index.md

 ***Learning Objective:***

 <b>Learning Objective:</b> <br/>
-You will get an overview of how to read and write alignment files.
+You will get an overview of how to read and write SAM/BAM files.
 This tutorial is a walk-through with links into the API documentation and also meant as a source for copy-and-paste code.

 \tutorial_head{Medium, 60 min, \ref setup\, \ref tutorial_alphabets\, \ref tutorial_sequence_file,}